vpenso/scripts/README.md

 * _git-default-config_ helps users to configure Git.
 Sets user name, mail address, default editor lots of aliases and a global gitignore file.
+* _vim-default-config_ helps to install Vundle including a couple of Bundles, and my personal Vim configuration.

 License
 =======